 How are CAPP courses different from AP courses?

 - Final CAPP course grades are determined by results on exams and assignments throughout the semester.
-Final letter grades are recorded on a Lakeland College transcript.
+Final letter grades are recorded on a Lakeland University transcript.

 - AP courses only earn college credit through the final exam.
 No letter grades are recorded.